Oslandia/geo3dfeatures/docs/pipeline.md

 500` the post-processing tuning.

-In such a configuration, we will recover the model stored as `data/trained_models/Pombourg.pkl`, and apply it on `data/input/Pombourg.las`.
+In such a configuration, we will recover the model stored as `data/trained_models/Pombourg-50-200-1000.pkl`, and apply it on `data/input/Pombourg.las`.
 The resulting predicted labels are stored in `data/output/Pombourg/prediction/logreg-50-200-1000-full-pp500.las`.
+One may also specify the `-g/--generalized-model` in order to exploit a model trained with all the available point cloud samples (`data/trained_models/logreg-50-200-1000.pkl`).

 The whole feature set (except `(x, y, z)` coordinates) is used to train the model, and as a corollary, to predict labels.
 This modelling choice is set with